cusec/2024/README.md

 f.
 FAQ and Support: A comprehensive FAQ section addressing common queries and providing support to attendees, speakers, sponsors, and volunteers.

 g.
-Social Media Integration: Integration with popular social media platforms to enable attendees to share conference updates, connect with fellow participants, and engage in discussions.
+Contact and Feedback: A contact form for general inquiries and feedback, along with contact information for specific conference organizers and departments.

 h.
-Contact and Feedback: A contact form for general inquiries and feedback, along with contact information for specific conference organizers and departments.

-i.
 Mobile Responsiveness: Ensuring the website is optimized for mobile devices to provide a seamless experience for users on smartphones and tablets.

 </details>